openshift/enhancements/enhancements/storage/csi-efs-operator.md

 * Allow users to use AWS EFS volumes in a supported way.
 * Allow existing users of community-supported aws-efs-operator to update to Red Hat supported solution (mostly manually).
-* Keep existing community-supported aws-efs-operator features (namely, `SharedVolume` in `aws-efs.managed.openshift.io` API group).
-See below.

 ### Non-Goals

 * Change the EFS CSI driver in any way.
 All missing functionality there must go through RFE process.
+* Keep existing community-supported aws-efs-operator features (namely, `SharedVolume` in `aws-efs.managed.openshift.io` API group will not be preserved).
+See below.

 ## Existing situation